Abidon-J-F/University-of-Greenwich-Projects/Y1/Security Alarm System/README.md

 **Function Two: Measure Distance** <br />
 We created a Monitor option that activates the ultrasonic sensor to detect any objects in its 30cm 180-degree radius.
 It measures the distance between the object and the ultrasonic sensor, calculates the distance, and displays the distance in centimetres and inches on the LCD monitor.

+**Simple Explanation:** We created the LCD monitor to contain two options which are Activate and Monitor.
+The Arduino is linked to the Atmel AVR board using logic gates.

+## Implemenation Stage
 **Arduino Implemenation** <br />
 This here is our final product for the Arduino section. <br />
 ![Arduino Security Alarm System](https://github.com/Abidon-J-F/University-of-Greenwich-Projects/blob/main/Y1/Security%20Alarm%20System/Arduino.jpg) <br />